jassi-jassi/Movie-Genre-Prediction-using-Machine-Learning/README.md

 This project aims to contribute to the domain of movie recommendation systems and content categorization by leveraging machine learning and NLP techniques for accurate genre prediction.

 ---
-Certainly!
-Here's the GitHub description for your project:

----